ashwinsingh7/NLP-Product-Review-Analysis---NUS-GAIP/README.md

 Used **CountVectorizer** to implement the **Bag-of-Words model**:

-- This involved creating a vocabulary of known words and then representing each review as a vector (of word frequencies) of its constituent words.
+- This involved creating a vocabulary of known words and then representing each review as a sparse vector (comprising word frequencies of its constituent words).

 ### Modelling with SVM

 - Trained an `SVC` with a linear kernel.
-- Applied **regularization (C parameter)** to balance margin maximization and training performance.
+- Applied **regularization (C parameter)** to balance margin maximisation and training loss.

 ### Evaluation & Validation